circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ### Importing an Existing Orb

-If you wish to import an existing orb, it would be similar to the example shown below.
+To import an existing orb, add a single line to to your version 2.1 [config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file for each orb, for example:

 ```
+version: 2.1

 orbs:
   slack: circleci/slack@0.1.0
   heroku: circleci/heroku@0.0.1
 ```

-In the above example, two orbs would be made available to you (slack & heroku), one for each key in the map.
+In the above example, two orbs are imported into your config, the [Slack orb](https://circleci.com/orbs/registry/orb/circleci/slack) and the [Heroku orb](https://circleci.com/orbs/registry/orb/circleci/heroku).

-Because the values of the above keys under `orbs` are all scalar values they are assumed to be imports based on the orb ref format of `${NAMESPACE}/${ORB_NAME}@${VERSION}`.

 ### Authoring Your Own Orb